SafeSearch: Automated Red-Teaming of LLM-Based Search Agents: Discussion

 \subsection{Limitations}

-\textbf{Gap Between Proprietary Systems and Open-Source Scaffolds}.
+\textbf{Gap between proprietary systems and open-source scaffolds}.
 Our review of search agent scaffolds and backend models captures a representative spectrum of search agent implementations.
 In parallel, proprietary deep-research systems have recently emerged and also fall within the scope of systems studied in this work.
 However, most of these vendors conceal their implementation details.
 That's a major reason why we cannot include them in our experiments.
 Despite this limitation, our model selection demonstrates that most LLMs remain vulnerable to the \textit{unreliable search result} threat.
 As backend LLMs serve as the ultimate processors of information, proprietary systems are unlikely to be immune to this vulnerability.
 For systems that do not explicitly address this threat, our methods offer a means of mitigation.
 For those that do, our red-teaming framework provides an additional layer of safety, strengthening the resilience of their search agent systems.

-\textbf{Coverage of Search Services}.
+\textbf{Coverage of search services}.
 Our experiments focus on Google Search as the search service integrated into search agents.
-The impact of alternative search services is not examined in this work.
-This choice is motivated by Google Search's dominant market share and its prevalence in the design of search agents~\citep{sun2025zerosearch}, which supports the representativeness of our setting.
-Nevertheless, given Google’s extensive investments in securing its search infrastructure\footnote{\url{https://safety.google/search/}}, search agents relying on other services may encounter different or even greater threats.
+This choice is motivated by Google Search's dominant market share and its prevalence in the design of search agents~\citep{sun2025zerosearch}, which supports the representativeness of our main setting.
+To check whether the headline conclusion is Google-specific, we additionally test two less dominant search services, Jina and Tavily, under the tool-calling scaffold.
+As shown in~\Cref{tab:search-backend-robustness}, the ASRs vary only modestly across backends.
+This suggests that the observed susceptibility is not an artifact of a single search backend.
+Nevertheless, search services differ in ranking, snippet construction, and content filtering, so broader backend coverage remains useful for future deployment-specific audits.

-\textbf{Benchmark Scale}.
-In total, the synthesized \ours benchmark has 300 test cases across five risk types.
+\textbf{Benchmark scale}.
+In total, the synthesized \ours dataset, when used for benchmarking, has 300 test cases across five risk types.
 Although the red-teaming framework itself is inherently scalable, the current benchmark size reflects a practical trade-off between cost efficiency and testing effectiveness.
 Future work could extend the benchmark to cover a broader range of scenarios and risk types, thereby enabling more comprehensive evaluations.